beau1399/porpus/README.md

 Porpus is designed to get your Clojure-based Web development efforts going as quickly and unobtrusively as possible.
 It grew out of my own needs, and out of a couple of competing factors I perceived in my own efforts to develop in the language:

-__1. Clojure is powerful, expressive, and works with (not against) real, contemporary hardware.__
+__1. Clojure is powerful, expressive, and works with (not against) real, contemporary hardware.

-__2. Even for Lisp veterans, learning to apply Clojure is made difficult by the ecosystems most typical of Clojure Web development__
+2. Even for Lisp veterans, learning to apply Clojure is made difficult by the ecosystems most typical of Clojure Web development__

 ### The Power of Clojure